langdoc/elan_lectures/README.md

 thorough but also still more at the draft level.
 I work currently in LATTICE laboratory in Paris, and I’m also working with [IKDP-2](https://github.com/langdoc/IKDP-2) research project.

+If you have comments or suggestions, any feedback, my email address is
+<nikotapiopartanen@gmail.com>.
+In principle I’m also in Twitter,
+@nikopartanen, but I don’t understand very well how to use it.

 The lectures assume that you have done something like: